Suzuki hits major milestone, rolls out 6 millionth unit from Gurugram facility

 Suzuki Motorcycle India has hit a major production milestone.
 On Monday, the two-wheeler manufacturer announced that it has rolled out the six millionth unit from its Gurugram-based manufacturing facility.

 Satoshi Uchida, Managing Director at Suzuki Motorcycle India, said, "This year marks the completion of Suzuki Motorcycle India's 15 years in the country.
+It is indeed heartening to also announce the roll out of our six millionth Suzuki two-wheeler product in India from our Gurugram plant."

 Similar BikesFind More Bikes